Swimming Worms

 Umbrella Rig

 Umbrella rigs are another way to fish swimming worms.
-When targeting schooling bass in open water, an umbrella rig with 3 to 5 swimming worms is tough for bass to resist.
+When targeting schooling bass in open water, an umbrella rig with 3 to 5 swimming worms can be very effective.